telerik/xaml-docs/controls/radgridview/columns/how-to/scroll-item.md

 	    End Sub
 	{{endregion}}

-You should use this method when the virtualization is turned on (which is by default).
+You should use this method when [UI virtualization]({%slug radgridview-features-ui-virtualization%}) is turned on (which is by default).
 If for some reason you have disabled the virtualization - you can use the __ScrollIntoView__ counterpart.
 The only difference in terms of programming API is that no callback method is called when the ScrollIntoView succeeds.

 ## ScrollIndexIntoViewAsync (added Q3 2011)

-The __ScrollIndexIntoViewAsync__ method accepts the following parameters:
+__ScrollIndexIntoViewAsync__ method accepts the following parameters:

-* Index of type int - here you pass the index of the business object you want to scroll to.
+* Index of type int - index of the business object you want to scroll to.

-* [optional] Column of type GridViewColumn - here you pass the GridViewColumn you want to scroll to
+* [optional] Column of type GridViewColumn - GridViewColumn you want to scroll to

 * CallBack method - it will be called when the method succeeds

 * [optional] CallBack method - the method to execute when scrolling has failed.

-Here is the code that will scroll into the last row and last column of the gridview:
+Here is the code that will scroll into the last row and last column of RadGridView:

 #### __C#__